 How Cannabis Impacts Mental Health

 Cannabis use can also lead to lower motivation, slower thinking, and greater impulsivity.
 In some people, especially young adults, heavy or frequent use can trigger symptoms of psychosis.
+Adhering to our Cannabis Use Policy is critical for preventing such outcomes.

 Why We Limit Certain Prescriptions